 “Everything’s fine, Ron,” I say as the wind of my departure leaves Grey standing in the hallway a bit stunned.

 When I get to the 10th floor, I go to my office and pull out Mr. Grey’s court report.
 I fill it out completely and leave it in a file on my desk.
 Then I walk back to the elevator to proceed with the second half of the class.

 “How did it go, sir?”
 Taylor asks as I approach the door to 239.
 “Ms. Steele didn’t seem too pleased.”

 “No, she didn’t,” I confirm, which is strange to me.
 I thought we agreed on what needed to be done just a moment ago.
 She still seems pissed.
 I guess I’ll go back in and wait to see what happens next.

 “IF,” she interrupts me by yelling the word, “you expect me to respond to you at all, you will address me as DOCTOR Steele!”
-Her eyes are narrow and she is nearly growling.
+Her eyes are narrow, and she’s nearly growling.
 Fine!

 “Dr. Steele, that was completely unnecessary!”
 I say through clenched teeth.

 “Oh, on the contrary, it was completely necessary.
 I have addressed this issue with you twice to no avail.
 There are 19 other people in this group, and your behavior is affecting my ability to serve these 19 other people.
 If you don’t want or need my services, fine!
 Leave!
 But please, for the sake of the 20 other adults in this room, myself included, stop acting like a petulant 3-year-old at recess who just dropped his lollipop!”
 This haughty little…

 “I am done addressing this issue with you in front of the group.
 If you would like to talk about it further, you can see me in my office ½ hour after the group has ended.
 You know where it is.”
 Did she just dismiss me?